RobertTalbert/discretecs-vault/Graphs/Vertex coloring.md

-As noted, another example of a proper coloring of this graph can be created by simply coloring each vertex with a different color, so 10 colors in all.
+As noted, another example of a proper coloring of this graph can be created by simply coloring each vertex with a different color, so using 6 different colors in all.
 But this would use more colors than is necessary; typically, in applications, we are seeking the smallest number of colors needed to create a proper coloring of a graph, a concept related to the [[Chromatic number|chromatic number]] of the graph.

 More examples: The cycle graph $C_5$ can be 5-colored, just by picking a different color for each of the vertices:
 ![[cycle5-color1.png|400]]